 If You Die Before You Begin to Receive Benefits

-Generally, annuity or installment payments must begin by the end of the year after the year of your death.
-However, if your spouse is your designated beneficiary, he or she may postpone the start of benefits until a later date, but not later than the date on which you would have reached age 70.
+Generally, installment payments must begin within one year of your death.
+However, if your spouse is your sole designated beneficiary, he or she may postpone the start of benefits until a later date, but until no later than the date on which you would have reached age 72.

-Fidelity allows your beneficiary to receive a lump-sum distribution of account balances, to roll over account balances into an IRA or other plan (spouse only), or to receive the full value of accounts over a five-year period.
+Your beneficiary may receive a lump-sum distribution of account balances, roll over account balances into an IRA or other plan with payments under IRS minimum distribution rules, or receive the full value of accounts over the maximum distribution period.

-Federal pension legislation requires that if you die leaving a surviving spouse and you have not named a beneficiary, all of your death benefits will be paid to your spouse.
+Federal pension legislation requires that if you die leaving a surviving spouse and you have not named a beneficiary, all of your death benefit will be paid to your spouse.